 Natasha Radski is a Russian born British multi-lingual actress.

 As an actress Radski has been trained with Jack Waltzer in Paris and she has received a full-time acting education at Drama Studio London.
 She has attended Stage Speech courses at the Russian State Institute of Performing Arts in Saint Petersburg.
-She is also a qualified language specialist with 5 year degree in linguistics.
+She is also a qualified language specialist with 5 year degree in literature and linguistics.

 Radski has played lead roles in theatre productions including Antigone in the tragedy “Antigone” by Jean Anouilh, Yvonne in “My Wife’s Dead Mother” by Georges Feydeau, Lucile in “Love and the Piano” by Georges Feydeau, Lidia Astafieva in “The House with a View” by Alexander Vampilov.
-Radski has received excellent reviews in The Stage newspaper and in IndieLondon.
+Radski has received excellent reviews in The Stage and in IndieLondon.
 She was quoted as “a very French Yvonne” in “My Wife’s Dead Mother” and “excellent as Lucile” in “Love and the Piano”.

 Natasha Radski got her first TV role in David Croft’s sitcom “Here Comes the Queen”, 2008.
 She has played Mrs. Kominski”, a guest lead, in “Citizen Khan” BBC series, 2016, and has worked in a guest role of the warm Eastern-European character Daga opposite British comedian Jo Brand in “Damned” Channel 4 series, 2018, produced by Lionsgate and What Larks!
 Productions.

 In 2018 Natasha founded Art Planet Productions with the aim of bringing literature masterpieces that haven’t been performed in the UK before to the wider British public.

 Residing in London, Natasha is open to new interesting opportunities in other countries.